Persistent Homology via Finite Topological Spaces: Introduction

 Persistent homology has become a central tool in topological data analysis, providing multiscale descriptors of data through filtrations of simplicial complexes.
 Most standard constructions, such as Vietoris--Rips and \v{C}ech complexes, are built directly from metric data and rely on inclusion-based filtrations.
 While highly effective, these approaches often conceal order-theoretic and topological structures that arise naturally from the data and may be exploited prior to simplicialization.

 In this paper, we develop a functorial framework for persistent homology that interpolates between metric data and simplicial complexes by way of finite topological spaces and posets.
 Starting from a finite metric space, we first associate to it a family of finite topologies indexed by a scale parameter.
 These topologies encode relational or density-based information and form a filtration via continuous identity maps.
-By passing functorially to associated posets and then to simplicial complexes via crosscut constructions, we obtain persistence modules without requiring inclusion relations between the resulting complexes.
+By passing functorially to associated posets and then to order complexes, we obtain persistence modules without requiring inclusion relations between the resulting complexes.

 This perspective separates the role of the metric as a generator of topological structure from the subsequent homological analysis.
 As a result, it allows for topological and combinatorial simplifications at the poset level, while preserving persistent invariants.
-Moreover, stability of the resulting persistence diagrams follows from the functoriality of the construction and elementary interleaving arguments.
+Moreover, for a basic density-based instantiation of the framework, stability of the resulting persistence diagrams follows from functoriality and elementary interleaving arguments.
+This toy case serves to illustrate how stability considerations arise naturally in our setting, even though it does not yet capture informative structural features of the data.

+In particular, in the basic density-based filtration the associated posets become contractible as soon as uncovered points appear, causing the topology to collapse to a cone and limiting the descriptive power of the resulting persistence.
+This observation motivates the introduction of a more refined, density-guided construction that aims to remain faithful to anchor neighborhood structure throughout the filtration.